8 Golden Rules for Building Landing Page that Generate Huge Email Lists [UPDATE]

 What encourages visitors the most to end the deal on a pricing section?

 The key to email marketing effectiveness is simplicity and clarity.
 The same rule applies to the pricing section on an email landing page.
 Here’s what you can do to simplify visitor’s choice: Limit pricing plans to 3 or 4 options and present its features, bonuses and – what’s the most important – straightforward price per each plan.
 Highlight the most popular one!
-Remember to add a button with convincing CTA so that visitors could not resist finishing the purchase.
+Remember to add a button with convincing CTA so that visitors become leads, and as a result, returning customers.